• Skip to primary navigation

 Instructions

-• Preheat your oven to 200°C/400°F/Gas 6.
-Cut the sweet potatoes into fries about 1.5cm thick.
+• Preheat your oven to 200°C/180°C(fan)/400°F/Gas 6.
+Cut 400 g Sweet potato into fries about 1.5cm thick.

 • Soak the fries in a bowl of water for 10 minutes.
 Dry with a towel.

-• Place them on to a baking tray and spread out so there is enough space between the fries.
+• Place them onto a baking tray and spread out so there is enough space between the fries.

-• Place them on to a baking tray and spread out so there is enough space between the fries.
-Put them into the oven for 15 minutes.
+• Put them into the oven for 15 minutes.
 Flip the fries and then cook for a further 20 minutes, or until crispy.

 • To get crispy fries, soak them in water first and make sure they are dried well.